GetGubbz/Project-Portfolio/README.md

 # Project-Portfolio
-A repository for storing and accessing projects I have created for potential employment
+A repository for storing and accessing projects for academic and hobby purposes

+<ln></ln>